cloudability/javascript-style-guide/README.md

     var errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
 When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';

+    // better (ES6 multiline strings)
+    var errorMessage = `This is a super long error that was thrown because of Batman.
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.`;
     ```

   - When programmatically building up a string, use Array#join instead of string concatenation.
 Mostly for IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).